LisaHJung/Part-2-Understanding-the-relevance-of-your-search-with-Elasticsearch-and-Kibana-/README.md

     "name your aggregation here": {
       "specify aggregation type here": {
-        "field": "name the field you want to aggregate here", "size": state how many results you want returned here }
+        "field": "name the field you want to aggregate here", "size": state how many buckets you want returned here }
     }
   }